boothe0/CS386GodotProject/deliverables/deliverable1.md

 - Must have: Compelling story, immersive setting, easy-to-learn combat mechanics
 - Nice to have: High-stakes adventure, exploration, character development
 - Don't care: Customization, competing for points

-### Interview 6
-Who: Katie Stephenson

-When: 1/30/2025

-Customer Segment: Action/adventure game player looking for a good balance between action and narrative

-Key Insights:
-- Neither action sessions nor narrative scenes should be too long - a good balance between the two is necessary to maintain player interest
-- Well-designed combat mechanics are essential to a game with action elements
-- Arena-based gameplay would combine well with an action/adventure game, especially if it allowed for different settings and different types of attacks

-Quotes:
-- "I tend to get tired of games that have uneven pacing and do the same thing for too long."
-- "If the combat mechanics are awkward or hard to use, it takes me right out of the game."
-- "I'd definitely be interested in trying a game with arena combat, especially if there were different types of arenas to fight in."

-Assessment: Must have / Nice to have / Don’t care
-- Must have: Engaging gameplay, good pacing, well-designed combat mechanics
-- Nice to have: Strong artwork, immersive setting
-- Don't care: Complex puzzle-solving

->>>>>>> main
 ### Interview 7
 Who: Mac Carter